ibm-cloud-docs/account/iam-ver-auth.md

 ### Adding authentication factors
 {: #add-auth-factors}

-Authentication factors are used to authenticate yourself each time you log in to {{site.data.keyword.Bluemix_notm}} if an administrator enables MFA in at least one of the accounts you are a member of.
+Authentication factors are used to authenticate yourself each time you log in to {{site.data.keyword.cloud_notm}} if an administrator enables MFA in at least one of the accounts you are a member of.
 These factors can be something that you have, like a U2F security key, or that you receive, like a time-based one time passcode (TOTP), or OTP.
 Make sure you add backup authentication factors.
-This way, you can prevent losing access to {{site.data.keyword.Bluemix_notm}} in the case that one of them becomes inaccessible.
+This way, you can prevent losing access to {{site.data.keyword.cloud_notm}} in the case that one of them becomes inaccessible.

 1. From the Verification methods and authentication factors page, click **Show authentication factors**.
 1. Click **Add**.